quantori/nsaph-platform-docs/docs/platform/_sources/README.md.txt

 ## Overview
-The data platform provides generic infrastructure for NSAPH Data Platform It depends on nsaph_util package but, one can say that it augments it with APIs and command line utilities dependent on the infrastructure environment.
+The data platform provides generic infrastructure for NSAPH Data Platform It depends on nsaph_util package, but it augments it with APIs and command line utilities dependent on the infrastructure and the environment.
 For instance, its components assume presence of PostgreSQL DBMS (version 13 or later) and CWL runtime environment.

+The package is under intensive development, therefore its development branches contain some obsolete modules and utilities.
+The project structure can also be in flux.

+## Tool Examples
 Examples of tools included in this package are:

 * [Universal Data Loader](doc/Datamodels.md)